Biden and Harris appear together for the first time since she lost the election to Trump

-WASHINGTON (AP) — President Joe Biden and Vice President Kamala Harris on Monday made their first joint appearance since her election loss when they observed Veterans Day together by laying a wreath at the Tomb of the Unknown Soldier at Arlington National Cemetery.
+WASHINGTON (AP) — President Joe Biden and Vice President Kamala Harris on Monday made their first joint appearance since her election loss when they observed Veterans Day together by laying a wreath at the Tomb of the Unknown Soldier.

-Biden honored the service and sacrifice of America's military veterans, including those who paid the ultimate price, and their families, during what was his final time speaking at the cemetery's memorial amphitheater in his capacity as commander in chief of the U.S. military.
+The pair then headed to the ceremonial amphitheater at Arlington National Cemetery, where Biden honored the service and sacrifice of America's military veterans — including those who paid the ultimate price, and their families — during what was his final time speaking there as as commander in chief of the U.S. military.

 “It's been the greatest honor of my life, to lead you, to serve you, to care for you, to defend you, just as you defended us, generation after generation after generation,” Biden said.
 “You are the greatest fighting force, and this is not hyperbole, the finest fighting force in the history of the world.”